piukhq/ios-bink-payments/Sources/BinkPayments/BinkPayments.docc/BinkPayments.md

 ## Overview

-Bink SDK that provides the essential functionality to scan and add a payment card into your project
+The Bink Payments SDK provides functionality to add payment cards as well as adding Loyalty Cards to your application.

 ![Bink logo](bink_bg)